adeschen/similaRpeak/README.md

 ChIPprofileSimilarity
 =====================

-This package calculates metrics to assign a level of similarity between two ChIP profil
+This package calculates metrics to assign a level of similarity between two ChIP profils.